08/05/2024

 • Nominees may be Jewish men or women, of any age.

-• Exhibit specific impactful volunteer involvement and/or involvement at a top leadership level such as board chair, officer, or committee chair in the both the Jewish and general communities.
+• Exhibit specific impactful volunteer involvement and/or involvement at a leadership level such as board chair, officer, or committee chair in the both the Jewish and general communities.

 • Demonstrating the importance of improving and bringing together both the Jewish and general communities through his or her innovative leadership.